 The POPI Act is regarded as a well-balanced piece of legislation, and is very much in line with similar legislation existing in about 70 to 80 countries.
 The scope of the Act is extremely wide, with the personal information of every legal entity and individual person closely protected through the enforcement of the statute.

 The Act is primarily based on certain protection conditions relating to the way information is used and re-used by the recipients of the information.
 Further, it is the responsibility of the party gathering the information to ensure it is accurate, current and not misleading.
 Essentially, information may only be processed if voluntary, specific and informed consent is obtained.

-As the leading distributor of digital office automation equipment and document output solutions in Southern Africa, Nashua Limited is able to provide its clients with customised document management solutions that help ensure that company data is comprehensively managed and secured at all times.
+As the leading distributor of internet solutions, digital office automation equipment, and document output solutions in Southern Africa, Nashua Limited is able to provide its clients with customised document management solutions that help ensure that company data is comprehensively managed and secured at all times.

-While the POPI Act will soon become a reality, there is no need for companies to panic.
-By simply implementing intelligent solutions, such as those offered by Nashua as well as relooking at their own internal policies and processes, companies will be able to rest easy in the knowledge that all data and information in the company has been secured, and they comply with the guidelines of the POPI Act.
+While the POPI Act is in full effect, there is no need for companies to panic.
+By simply implementing intelligent internet solutions, such as those offered by Nashua as well as relooking at their own internal policies and processes, companies will be able to rest easy in the knowledge that all data and information in the company has been secured, and they comply with the guidelines of the POPI Act.